rust-lang/rust/src/doc/trpl/unsafe.md

 ## Reference and pointer aliasing

 Several examples can give a better comprehension of the reference and pointer aliasing rules.

-First of all, using `unsafe` code to incorrectly circumvent and violate the restrictions on references leads to undefined behaviour.
-For example, the following code creates two aliasing `&mut` references, and is therefore invalid.
+First of all, using `unsafe` code to circumvent the restrictions on references leads to undefined behaviour.
+For example, the following code creates two aliasing `&mut` references, and is therefore illegal.

 ```
 use std::mem;